Skip to content

 Advanced Plan;

-The Advanced Plan si the second more professional WordPress plan offered by 1&1.
-This plan is an upgrade from the One Plan with many of the same features including the one WordPress project, daily cloud backups and AI-checked updates.
-Additionally users also get access to 40 GB of storage and 4GB RAM with this plan which is an upgrade on the One Plan as it only has 10GB of storage and 1GB of RAM.
-Other features you will receive with this plan is Malware Protection and Varnish based caching and CDN.
+The Advanced Plan is the second most professional WordPress plan offered by 1&1.
+This plan is an upgrade from the One Plan with many of the same features, including the one WordPress project, daily cloud backups and AI-checked updates.
+Users also get access to 40 GB of storage and 4GB RAM with this plan, which is an upgrade on the One Plan as it only has 10GB of storage and 1GB of RAM.
+Other features you will receive with this plan are Malware Protection, Varnish-based caching, and CDN.

-Overall this plan costs £40/$49.94 a month exclusing VAT.
-It is a plan ideal for a larger site with plugins such as WooCommerce.
-This contract is a twelve month contract but you will be billed monthly.
-Alternatively you can get a month by month contract but the price of this plan is £48/$59.93 a month.
+Overall, this plan costs £40/$49.94 a month, excluding VAT.
+It is a plan ideal for a more significant site with plugins such as WooCommerce.
+This contract is a twelve-month contract, but you will be billed monthly.
+Alternatively, you can get a month-by-month contract, but the price of this plan is £48/$59.93 a month.

 Agency Plan;

 The final plan offered by 1&1 after their rebrand is the Agency plan.
-This is the largest out of any plan they offer which means it will also be the most expensive.
-Overall it has similar features as the two other professional plans such as the Daily Cloud Backups and AI-checked updates.
-It also includes the varnish based caching and CDN and Malware Protection that you also receive with the Advanced Plan.
-Additionally you will receive the SEO Toolkit and an upgrade on the SSD storage and RAM offered in the smaller plans, with this plan having 100GB of storage and 10GB of RAM.
+This is the largest out of any plan they offer, which means it will also be the most expensive.
+Overall, it has features similar to the other professional plans, such as the Daily Cloud Backups and AI-checked updates.
+It also includes the varnish-based caching and CDN and Malware Protection you receive with the Advanced Plan.
+Additionally, you will receive the SEO Toolkit and an upgrade on the SSD storage and RAM offered in the smaller plans, with this plan having 100GB of storage and 10GB of RAM.

 What is 1and1 Hosting’s support like?

-Like many other of 1 and 1’s competitors, 1 and 1 also strive on giving their customers the best support possible.
-It’s almost like a running theme, that every host has excellent facilities for support and the real question would be is how well do they execute these facilities.
+Like many of 1 and 1’s competitors, 1 and 1 also strives to give their customers the best support possible.
+It’s almost like a running theme that every host has excellent support facilities, and the real question is how well they execute these facilities.

-To test 1 and 1’s live chat I asked where are their data centers located.
-The workers are quick to reply and had the knowledge to answer my question.
-When I further asked where about’s in the UK, expecting an answer of say ‘London’ or ‘we can’t disclose this, sorry’, I just got told a very aggressive “No and cannot be disclosed as that would breach security”.
+To test 1 and 1’s live chat, I asked where their data centres are.
+The workers quickly replied and knew to answer my question.
+When I further asked whereabouts in the UK, expecting an answer of ‘London’ or ‘we can’t disclose this, sorry’, I was told a very aggressive “No and cannot be disclosed as that would breach security”.
 I was then unable to access this live chat feature.
-This was a very poor and unprofessional service and I was unable to use their chat again to see if this was a one-off.
+This was an inferior and unprofessional service, and I could not use their chat again to see if this was a one-off.

-With every plan offered by 1 and 1, a 24/7 WordPress expert support is included.
-This means you can contact 1 and 1 any time of day or night with any problems you may have about your website or domain.
-I personally think most hosting providers should have this feature with every one of their plans.
-The expert WP support also means you should also always be talking to a WordPress Expert if you have any problems with your WordPress sites.
+With every plan offered by 1 and 1, 24/7 WordPress expert support is included.
+This means you can contact 1 and 1 any time of day or night with any problems with your website or domain.
+I think most hosting providers should include this feature in their plans.
+The Expert WP support also means you should always be talking to a WordPress Expert if you have any problems with your WordPress sites.

-1 and 1 also have a community page within their site.
-This page allows anyone to find out information and tutorials about problems and stuff they would like to learn.
+1 and 1 also have a community page on their site.
+This page lets anyone find information and tutorials about problems and things they want to learn.
 There are hundreds of articles and tutorials, so the chances of finding one you need are substantial.
-You are also able to search the website for tutorials and information and the chances of finding the community tutorials and articles are very high.
+You can also search the website for tutorials and information, and the chances of finding community tutorials and articles are very high.

 There is also a feature within the 1 and 1 website called the 1 and 1 app centre.
-This centre compiles all the best and most useful plugins and themes.
-This means you can find all the right plugins and themes for you quickly.
+This centre compiles the best and most useful plugins and themes so you can quickly find the right ones.

-Also with every plan, a thirty-day money-back guarantee is offered.
-This can ease peoples peace of mind with 1 and 1 as they can try them out and if they don’t like them can receive a refund.
-You can also call 1 and 1, 24/7 and also request a callback service.
+Also, every plan offers a thirty-day money-back guarantee.
+This can ease people’s peace of mind with 1 and 1 as they can try them out and, if they don’t like them, receive a refund.
+You can also call 1 and 1 24/7 and request a callback service.

 Does 1and1 Hosting have good security features?

 A free SSL is part of every plan offered by 1 and 1.
 This means all data within your websites will be encrypted including all personal and credit card details.
-An SSL is an essential part of any website nowadays with the number of security breaches we see.
-E-Commerce sites need SSL’s as many people will be inserting their card details, address and names into these sites, so encrypting this data is a must.
+With the number of security breaches we see, an SSL is an essential part of any website nowadays.
+E-commerce sites need SSLs as many people will be inserting their card details, addresses and names into these sites, so encrypting this data is necessary.

 1 and 1 also use a geo-redundancy feature to protect your website and data.
-What this means is your sites are stored in two separate locations, far away from one another.
-So how does this help with the security of my website?
-Well, this means that your sites will always be running in the case of a system failure at one data center or a national power outage in one location.
-Backups are also made within different datacenters locations, ensuring 100% airtime almost every time.
-You are also able to recover these backups within the control panel.
+This means your sites are stored in two separate locations, far away from one another.
+So, how does this help with the security of my website?
+Well, this means that your sites will always be running in the case of a system failure at one data centre or a national power outage in one location.
+Backups are also made within different data centre locations, ensuring 100% airtime almost every time.
+You can also recover these backups within the control panel.

 Your sites are also protected from DDoS attacks.
-1 and 1 try their hardest to detect this kind of attacks which have the potential to paralyze your websites and become inaccessible for days on end.
-If the protection features find any potential attacks to your websites, countermeasures will be put in place to stop the attacks harming your sites.
+1 and 1 try their hardest to detect these attacks, which have the potential to paralyze your websites and make them inaccessible for days on end.
+If the protection features detect any potential attacks on your websites, countermeasures will be put in place to stop the attacks.

-SiteLock basic is also included with the plus and unlimited plans.
-SiteLock scans all your sites pages for any harmful software and other threats that can potentially damage your sites.
-This is another great way to help prevent attacks on your sites.
+SiteLock Basic is also included with the Plus and Unlimited plans.
+SiteLock scans all your site pages for harmful software and other threats that can potentially damage your sites.
+This is another excellent way to help prevent attacks on your sites.

-Your security on your sites will also be automatically updated.
-This is essential because if your site isn’t updated it can lead to loopholes within your site.
-These loopholes can provide potential grounds for attacks on your websites.
+Your sites’ security will also be automatically updated.
+This is essential because if your site isn’t updated, it can lead to loopholes within it, which can provide potential grounds for attacks.

 1and1 Hosting’s performance.
 Is it good?

-For WordPress sites, 1 and 1 say they guarantee an uptime of nearly 100%, which is a bit vague.
-Realistically they are wanting you to see the 100% and be bought over straight away with no strings attached.
-Generally, an uptime of 99.9% is offered by 1 and 1, but they have no guarantee’s over this.
-Saying nearly 100% uptime could even mean 51% as its closer to 100% than to 1%, so don’t be expecting any commentaries if your site experiences downtime.
+For WordPress sites, 1 and 1 guarantee an uptime of nearly 100%, which is vague.
+Realistically, they want you to see the 100% and be bought over immediately with no strings attached.
+Generally, 1 and 1 offer an uptime of 99.9%, but they have no guarantee.
+Saying nearly 100% uptime could even mean 51%, as it’s closer to 100% than to 1%, so don’t be expecting any commentaries if your site experiences downtime.

 Unlimited storage is also a great performance feature.
-They use solid-state drives, known as SSD to store all your sites data.
-These drives help to speed up your website by sometimes up to 50%.
+They use solid-state drives, known as SSDs, to store all your site data.
+These drives help speed up your website by sometimes up to 50%.
 The unlimited SSD also means you can have as many databases as you need for your sites.
-PHP 7 is also used by 1 and 1.
-This is the most recent PHP feature, so it helps secure your website even more and helps out with the performance of your sites.
+1 and 1 also use PHP 7.
+This is the most recent PHP feature, so it helps secure your website even more and improves its performance.

-A CDN is also included with the plus and unlimited plan.
+The Plus and Unlimited plans also include a CDN.
 The CDN helps to cache data from your website in servers closest to you.
-This means your sites will load faster after a user has been on your site once.
+This means your sites will load faster after a user has been on them once.
 The unlimited plan has a Railway CDN.
-This CDN helps to cache data, that couldn’t be previously cached, leading to faster loads speeds.
+This CDN helps to cache data that couldn’t be previously cached, leading to faster load speeds.

 1 and 1 also update your sites regularly, meaning your sites will always be protected.
 This also helps the performance of your sites.